KINOVACapstone39/JacoAuto/README.md

 # JacoAuto for OS Ubuntu 16.04
+WARNING: THIS SOFTWARE IS NOT TESTED, UNEXPECTED MOTION OF THE ARM MAY RESULT.
+FOR RESEARCH PURPOSES ONLY.
+KEEP ALL LARGE OR DISRUPTIVE OBJECTS CLEAR BY 1 metre.

 Python code for implementing autonomous control of the Jaco Assistive Robot for grasping and returning an object from a specific location, and returning it to the home position.
 All commits made frequently prior  to April 6th.
 JacoAuto is a dependent source code repository that allows grasping of objects from a select location for the purspose of fullfilling the requirements of an undergraduate CAPSTONE design project.
-We disclaim all liability for any software errors or bugs that occur and result.
-WARNING: THIS SOFTWARE IS NOT TESTED, UNEXPECTED MOTION OF THE ARM MAY RESULT.
-FOR RESEARCH PURPOSES ONLY.
-KEEP ALL LARGE OR DISRUPTIVE OBJECTS CLEAR BY 1 metre.
-This method is property of KINOVA Robotics, used by the
-University of British Columbia (UBC) Okanagan Advanced Control and Intelligent Systems (ACIS) laboratory for research purposes.
+This method is used by the University of British Columbia (UBC) Okanagan Advanced Control and Intelligent Systems (ACIS) laboratory for research purposes.
 It not designated as a product of sale or a final distributable software.
-It relies on third party dependencies, namely the following:
+Elements of it are intellectual property of KINOVA Robotics, and other source distributors.
+We disclaim all liability for any software errors that occur and result in damages to property or the health and well-being of the user.
+USE AT YOUR OWN RISK.
+The implementation relies on third party dependencies, namely the following:

 Prerequisite software package installation: